Akhil Rabindra: 2018

-In the 2018 Season, Akhil Rabindra joined the French Team 3Y Technology to drive in the GT4 European Series in BMW M4 GT4 Car in the silver class alongside Belgian driver Stephene Leveret and finished 18th in the silver category with a best finish of 4th in Race-3 and a top 10 result in the French GT4 round in Spain.
+In the 2018 Season, Rabindra joined the French Team 3Y Technology to drive in the GT4 European Series in BMW M4 GT4 Car in the silver class alongside Belgian driver Stephene Leveret and finished 18th in the silver category with a best finish of fourth in Race-3 and a top-ten result in the French GT4 round in Spain.
 The season began on 6 April 2018 at Zolder and ended on 16 September 2018 at Nürburgring.
-The Team finished 12th with 147 points.
+The team finished 12th with 147 points.

 2019

-For the 2019 Season, Akhil Rabindra was selected as the Aston Martin Racing Academy Driver and competed in the GT4 European Series in an Aston Martin Vantage GT4 for PROsport Performance and Rabindra teamed up with 23-year-old Swiss racer Florian Thoma.
-The 2019 GT4 European Series began at Autodromo Nazionale Monza Italy on 12–14 April where Akhil finished 8th and 7th in 2 races securing 10 points.
+For the 2019 season, Rabindra was selected as the Aston Martin Racing Academy Driver and competed in the GT4 European Series in an Aston Martin Vantage GT4 for PROsport Performance and Rabindra teamed up with 23-year-old Swiss racer Florian Thoma.
+The 2019 GT4 European Series began at Autodromo Nazionale Monza Italy on 12–14 April, where he finished eighth and seventh in two races securing ten points.